 AI agents invert this.
 Instead of renting a rigid product, you compose a workflow from capabilities: read this calendar, query this database, draft this document, post to this channel.
 The agent does not care whether the data comes from Salesforce, a spreadsheet, or your own API.
 It follows the workflow you defined, adapts when the inputs change, and costs a fraction of the SaaS equivalent.

-The shift follows a pattern we track internally at webvise: Many SaaS products are becoming agent harnesses, or losing ground to internal agents that orchestrate the same workflow.
+The shift is visible in client work at webvise: many SaaS products are becoming agent harnesses, or losing ground to internal agents that orchestrate the same workflow.
 The software that survives is the layer that orchestrates AI for the user's specific workflow.
 Rigid, opinionated dashboards face increasing pressure from agents that can adapt to a team's actual workflow.

 | Old SaaS Moat | New Agent-Era Moat |